Tashkent City Tour

 Khast-Imam Complex, Chorsu Bazaar, Applied Arts Museum etc.

-Travelers to Uzbekistan are bound to pass through capital city Tashkent as they fly in and out of the country or backpack their way into Kyrgyzstan and Tajikistan.
-The most populous city in Central Asia, it promises plenty of comfortable accommodation, international cafes and a pleasant assortment of parks, museums, theaters and Soviet monuments that are not duplicated elsewhere in the country.
-Before rushing past this city, head to several of the top 10 landmarks and attractions in Tashkent for some unique experiences:
+Travelers to Uzbekistan are bound to pass through the capital city Tashkent as they fly in and out of the country or backpack their way into Kyrgyzstan and Tajikistan.
+As the most populous city in Central Asia and a highlight among Uzbekistan attractions, Tashkent promises plenty of comfortable accommodation, international cafes, and a pleasant assortment of parks, museums, theaters, and Soviet monuments that are not duplicated elsewhere in the country.
+Before rushing past this city, head to several of the top 10 attractions in Tashkent for some unique experiences:

 Although known for its unmistakable blue domes, it’s the amalgamation of seasonal produce, dried fruits, clothes, dishes, fabrics, foods and household goods which make Chorsu Bazaar truly colorful.
 The city’s most famous market and one of the most memorable attractions in Tashkent, Chorsu is sprawled across several tiers and tents where friendly vendors stand ready to sell you everything that you need and more.
 Chorsu was founded in the Middle Ages (although its iconic domes are a 20th-century addition) and remains a must for tourists to Uzbekistan, for it promises one-stop souvenir shopping and a great chance to hone your bargaining skills.
 Far from a fabricated tourist trap, the majority of its customers are from Tashkent, meaning Chorsu Bazaar is as authentic an experience as you can get.
 You can peruse the stalls in an hour if you’re in a hurry, although this lively market is best experienced at a leisurely pace, and there are plenty of food options available should you decide to make a day of it.